zhenguo77555344/CarND-PPP/README.md

 path planning is realy interesting thing.I am trying the take Baidu apollo as reference,also it take me a lot of time for debugging.
 Now I would like to try the next project,when I have time I will do this project again and make it better.

+More In-depth Knowledge:could be found in the Udacity Reviews and Tutorial in deep file

+    Path planning in environments of different complexity Robot Motion Planning
+    Robotics Path Planning
+    Path Planning module in Robotics
+    Robo Realm Path Planning
+    Difference between path planning and motion planning Excellent tutorial on a robot path planning
+    Path Planning and Collision Avoidance
+    Safe Motion Planning for Autonomous Driving
+    Local and Global Path Generation for Autonomous Vehicles Using Splines

 -----

 # CarND-Path-Planning-Project